Zac Morris & Jordan Vargas (AMI Engineers), Marianne Bachand & Olivier Champoux (Environment and Climate Change Canada)

 About the Presenters:

-Marianne Bachand - Dr. Marianne Bachand is a Project Coordinator for the Hydrodynamic and Ecohydraulic section of Environment and Climate Change Canada (ECCC).
-In 2013, she obtained her Ph.D. in plant biology from Université Laval after studying the resilience of boreal forest facing deer overabundance and moved to ecohydraulic modeling for her postdoc.
-She then developed several habitat models for different species and a wetland model that were used in the evaluation of the 2000 Rule Curves of Rainy Lake and Namakan Reservoir System.
-She has been in her current role since 2016 and has developed several other habitat and wetland models for water bodies spanning the Canada-U.S. border including Lake Champlain-Richelieu River Basin, St. Marys River, St. Lawrence River and Lake Ontario.
-Those models are used in water-level management, climate change impact evaluation and in assessment of flood mitigation measures.
+Marianne Bachand - Marianne Bachand is the Project Coordinator for the Hydrodynamic and Ecohydraulic section of the National Hydrological Services at Environment and Climate Change Canada (ECCC).
+She earned her Ph.D. in plant biology from Université Laval in 2013, where she studied the resilience of boreal forests to deer overpopulation.
+After completing her Ph.D., she transitioned to ecohydraulic modelling during her postdoctoral work at ECCC.
+Since then, Dr. Bachand has developed numerous habitat models, including a wetland model used to evaluate the 2000 Rule Curves of the Rainy Lake and Namakan Reservoir System.
+Since 2016, she has expanded her efforts to create habitat and wetland models for various transboundary water bodies, including the Lake Champlain-Richelieu River Basin, St. Marys River, St. Lawrence River, and Lake Ontario.
+These models are instrumental in managing water levels, assessing the impacts of climate change, and evaluating flood mitigation strategies.
+In 2023, she returned to the Rainy region to enhance the models developed during the Rule Curves Study.